Introducing PoIEx - Points Of Intersection Explorer

 • Exposed network services on the same node

-Some workloads may need some privileges to work or may run code that by its own nature process potentially unsafe content or third-party vendor code.
-All these factors can contribute to increase a workload’s assigned risk.
+Some workloads may need some privileges to work or may run code that by its very nature processes potentially unsafe content or third-party vendor code.
+All these factors can contribute to increasing a workload’s assigned risk.

-Once found the set of risks within the environment, decide the isolation level for teams/data/network traffic/capabilities.
-Grouping them if they are part of the same process could do the trick.
+Once the set of risks within the environment are found, decide the isolation level for teams/data/network traffic/capabilities.
+Grouping them, if they are part of the same process, could do the trick.

 Note: Simple environments should use simple strategies and avoid mixing too many mechanisms if few isolation groups and constraints are present.